arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/proximity-sensor/content.md

 ### Initialize the Proximity Sensor and the LED

-Inside the setup you need to initialize the I2C communication before initializing the proximity sensor.
+Inside the setup you need to initialize the proximity sensor.
-Also the RGB Led needs to be set as an output to make it light up.
+Also the RGB LED needs to be set as an output to make it light up.

 ***The LEDs are accessed as the Portenta H7: LEDR, LEDG and LEDB***